 - Graduation ceremony

 - Public relations/community activities

 - Health fairs/recruitment events

 - Associated Student Body (ASB) activities.

-Students request assistance from Faculty Advisors a minimum of 30 days prior to the activity.
+Students request assistance from Faculty Advisors and submit a written fund raising request a minimum of 30 days prior to the activity to the Dean of Administrative and Student Services.